CESNET/du-docs/docs/helloworld-cmd.md

 We have to create at least 3 Kubernetes resources to deploy the app -- `Deployment`, `Service`, `Ingress`.

 ### 1. Deployment
-Create new directory, e.g. `hellok` and inside, create new file `deployment.yaml `with content:
+Create new directory, e.g. `hello-world` and inside, create new file `deployment.yaml `with content:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment